numfocus/DISCOVER-Cookbook/event_registration.md

 ## Photo Policy

-**Tags:** <span style="color:red"> Registration </span>, span style="color:red"> Giving Participants Room to Be Who They Are </span>
+**Tags:** <span style="color:red"> Registration</span>, <span style="color:red"> Giving Participants Room to Be Who They Are</span>

-- 🍎 If you will have a photographer at your event, include information for attendees explaining that they may be photographed and how to opt out. <span style="color:red"> High Impact, Low Effort </span>
+- 🍎 If you will have a photographer at your event, include information for attendees explaining that they may be photographed and how to opt out.
   - (see lanyard/photography explanation under [Inclusive Practices](https://github.com/numfocus/DISCOVER-Cookbook/blob/master/inclusive_practices_during_checkin.md))